Free School Meals

 Not all parents and carers of eligible children know that they need to sign up for free school meals.
 If they don’t, pupils may not receive the meals and the school may lose out on getting the Pupil Premium money – a really important source of income.

-Please read the information below, and if you think your child may be eligible, please contact your school for more information on how to apply.
+Please read the information below, and if you think your child may be eligible, please fill in the Free School Meals form.

 Note: The funding arrangements for children who are looked after/in care or adopted from care are different.
 Please contact the Hope Virtual School for details: 0117 9036282 or go to www.bristol.gov.uk and search for ‘Hope Virtual School’.